 Learn all you need to know about raising chickens.

-5. Have a snail beer party
+5. Have a Snail Beer Party

 Place a shallow tin in your garden with beer inside.
 Or create a beer trap from a milk container for slugs and snails.
 Works like a charm.
 They’re attracted to the beer smell, drink it up, get drunk, and drown.

-- if it’s really bad and you ran out of ideas, use Sluggo.
+- If it’s really bad and you ran out of ideas, use Sluggo.
 It is rated for organic use and is not toxic to birds or beds.

 - Diatomaceous earth – they hate it, and it won’t harm pets or veggies

-- get some toads for your garden…..they love to eat slugs.
+- Get some toads for your garden…..they love to eat slugs.
 Here’s how to attract beneficial wildlife to your garden.

-- add wood ash around your plants
+- Add wood ash around your plants

 Now that you’re all grossed out (or maybe amused), I hope you are equipped to get rid of slugs and snails in the garden.
 Wishing you success.

-What keeps slugs away?
+What keeps slugs and snails away?

-As mentioned before, sprinkling eggshells around your plants, or adding some copper tape to your raised beds will keep them away from your plants.
+As mentioned before, sprinkling eggshells around your plants or adding some copper tape to your raised beds will keep them away from your plants.
 You can also plant some plants they don’t like, such as rosemary, rue, fennel, or anise.

-Are slugs good for anything?
+Are slugs and snails good for anything?

 What causes a slug infestation?